Non-thermal emission from mildly relativistic dynamical ejecta of neutron star mergers: Introduction

 Two points should, however, be noted here.
-First, a reliable determination of constraints would require a significant reduction of the current large numerical uncertainty in the numerically calculated fast tail parameters.
+First, a reliable determination of constraints would require a significant reduction of the current large numerical uncertainty in the numerically calculated fast tail parameters, as reflected by the large variations of results between different simulations \citep[e.g.][]{Dean_2021}.
 Second, if BNS mergers are the sources of (short) gamma-ray bursts \citep[see][for reviews]{2002MeszGRBrev,2004PiranGRBrev,2007NakarSGRBrev}, then they are expected to launch highly relativistic jets.
 Depending on the jet axis with respect to our line of sight, and on the ratio of energies carried by the jet and by the dynamical ejecta, the emission of non-thermal radiation driven by the jet may dominate that driven by the dynamical ejecta.
 In the case of GW170817, the rapid decline of the observed non-thermal emission \citep{Troja_2019,fong_2019,lamb_2019,hajela_2019,Troja_2020,Makhathini_2020,Nakar_2020} and the super-luminal motion of the radio centroid suggest that the observed non-thermal emission is driven by a relativistic jet \citep[the presence of plasma expanding at $\gamma>10$ cannot be directly inferred from observations, which may be accounted for by a $\gamma\sim4$ jet][]{Mooley_2018}.
 In general, due to the lower mass and higher Lorenz factor of the jet, we may expect the emission to be dominated at late time by the dynamical ejecta.
-The interpretation of future observation will require disentangling the two components.
+The interpretation of future observations will require disentangling the two components.

-We consider in this paper the radio to X-ray synchrotron emission produced by collisionless shocks driven by mildly relativistic ejecta expanding into an interstellar medium (ISM) with uniform (number) density $n$.
-Analytic expressions are derived for the case of spherical ejecta with a broken power-law dependence of mass on momentum,
+We consider in this paper the radio to X-ray synchrotron emission produced by collisionless shocks driven by mildly relativistic ejecta expanding into an interstellar medium (ISM) with a uniform (number) density $n$.
+Analytic expressions are derived for the case of spherical ejecta (the effects of deviations from spherical symmetry will be discussed in a follow-up paper) with a broken power-law dependence of mass on momentum,